 The E-Verify program is a web-based system operated by the U.S. Department of Homeland Security in partnership with the Social Security Administration that allows participating employers to electronically verify the employment authorization of newly hired employees.

 The N.C.
-General Assembly passed E-Verify legislation that will become effective in three phases as follows:
+General Assembly passed E-Verify legislation that became effective in three phases as follows:

 Effective Oct.
-1, 2012—employers with 500 or more employees will be required to use E-Verify to check work authorization for all new hires.
+1, 2012—employers with 500 or more employees were required to use E-Verify to check work authorization for all new hires.

 Effective Jan.
-1, 2013—employers with 100 or more employees will be required to use E-Verify to check work authorization for all new hires.
+1, 2013—employers with 100 or more employees were required to use E-Verify to check work authorization for all new hires.

-Effective July 1, 2013—employers with 25 or more employees will be required to use E-Verify to check work authorization for all new hires.
+Effective July 1, 2013—employers with 25 or more employees were required to use E-Verify to check work authorization for all new hires.

-Businesses that will be required to comply with this legislation can click on the following link to learn more about the E-Verify system and enroll in the program: E-Verify.
+Businesses that are required to comply with this legislation can click on the following link to learn more about the E-Verify system and enroll in the program: E-Verify.

-No complaints will be accepted until the first effective date of Oct.
+NCDOL began accepting complaints on the first effective date of Oct.
 1, 2012.

 NCDOL has adopted administrative rules to clarify how complaints will be handled against companies for failure to E-Verify their employees.
-The rules will take effect Oct.
+The rules went into effect Oct.
 1, 2012.

-North Carolina E-Verify law does not require that seasonal temporary workers who meet the definition in N.C.
-Gen. Stat. § 64-26(c) be verified through the federal E-Verify system.
+The definition of employee in North Carolina E-Verify law does not include an individual whose term of employment is less than nine months in a calendar year.
 Additionally, private employers with 24 or fewer employees are not required to use E-Verify.

 North Carolina law does not exempt an employer from federal law or the provisions of the Memorandum of Understanding required by the U.S. Department of Homeland Security when an employer signs up to use the federal E-Verify system.